 Raw Cotton is found in Cotton Farms, which are scattered throughout the Northern area of Dunely Farmlands.
 You can also visit the Dunely Lumber Mill to find unprocessed cotton and many other resources.
 Many of the Cotton Farms will be protected by Garlic Poison and we’ll explain how to deal with it in a later section.

 In order to make Cotton into Cotton Yarn, you’ll need access to a Loom and the crafting recipe for Cotton Yarn, both of which are dropped by Beatrice the Tailor.
-We briefly detail how to beat this boss below, after which, you can better utilize your Cotton resource in V Rising.
-Learn how to unlock the Rat form by killing Putrid Rat boss in V Rising.
+We briefly detail how to beat this boss below, after which, you can better utilize your Cotton Resource in V Rising.
+Learn how to unlock the Rat form by killing the Putrid Rat boss.

 Beatrice doesn’t have a set spawning location, so you’ll need to track her using your Blood Altar.
 This boss is a unique one as she is an elderly woman.
 She roams around the Dawnbreak Village, and once you track her down, she will try to flee from you.

 Beatrice doesn’t initiate you directly in combat, instead of calling upon people nearby to defend her from the vampire.
 We recommend you kill her with either a Mace or a Reaper, as they provide a ranged area of attack, allowing you to inflict damage even when she’s running away from you.

 Just follow her around and inflict as much damage on her as you can.
 She is a level 38 boss, so this game of cat and mouse will carry on for a long time.
 After you drink her blood, you’ll unlock the ability to shapeshift into an elderly woman and unlock the plan for building a Loom and Cotton Yarn crafting recipe in V Rising.
 She also has a one-in-eight chance of dropping an Unsullied Heart in V Rising.

 Crafting Cotton Yarn